Michaël Borremans: Exhibitions and projects

 In 2007, he had a solo show at gallery De Appel in Amsterdam, focusing on his cinematic works.
 In 2005, he had a one-person exhibition of paintings and drawings at the Stedelijk Museum voor Actuele Kunst (S.M.A.K.), Ghent.
 The paintings then traveled to Parasol unit foundation for contemporary art, London, and The Royal Hibernian Academy, Dublin, while the drawings traveled to the Cleveland Museum of Art in Ohio.
 Other solo exhibitions include La maison rouge, Paris (2006); Kunsthalle Bremerhaven, Bremerhaven, Germany; and the Museum für Gegenwartskunst, Basel, Switzerland (both 2004).
 In 2004, he participated in Manifesta 5, The European Biennial of Contemporary Art.

 Michaël Borremans: Fixture, was presented at the Centro de Arte Contemporáneo de Málaga in 2015–2016.
 A major museum survey, Michaël Borremans: As sweet as it gets, which included one hundred works from the past two decades, was on view at the Palais des Beaux-Arts in Brussels in 2014.
 The exhibition traveled later in the year to the Tel Aviv Museum of Art, followed by the Dallas Museum of Art in 2015.
 Michaël Borremans: The Advantage, the artist's first museum solo show in Japan, was also on view in 2014 at the Hara Museum of Contemporary Art, Tokyo.

 In 2018, Borremans had a solo exhibition in Hong Kong titled Fire from the Sun.
 The gallery, David Zwirner, described the works as featuring "toddlers engaged in playful but mysterious acts with sinister overtones and insinuations of violence."
 In her review, Kartya Tylevich said, "The children are all light-skinned Sistine-style cherubs, sometimes covered in blood.
 The children do not appear to be distressed or disturbed (though some viewers at the gallery may be)."

+Art market

+Borremans is the most expensive living Belgian painter in the art market.
+His highest selling painting was Girl with Duck (2011), which sold for £2,045,000 ($3,165,660), at Sotheby's London, on 15 October 2015.

+Other activities

+In 2024, Borremans starred in Luca Guadagnino‘s Queer.